 Working closely with the NYC Department of Transportation, FAB identified locations for new bike racks to serve the needs of the growing population of cyclists.
 So far over 130 new bike racks have been installed in the Clinton Hill section alone.

 FAB was one of the first to secure recycling containers once the NY City Council expanded its recycing program.
-Containers are installed near subway entrances at five high-traffic locations along Fulton Street and will also be at the Putnam Triangle Plaza.
+Containers are installed near subway entrances at high-traffic locations along Fulton Street and public plazas.

 Other environmental initiatives include: teaming up with Green Fort Greene and Clinton Hill on their initiatives to encourage environmentaly-friendly practices to reduce the use of bags, eliminate uneeded items in take-out orders and to recycle hangers at their dry cleaners; and partnering with ConEd to provide businesses with opportunities for saving on their energy costs.